RSuryaNarayan/High-Temperature-Gas-Dynamics/README.md

 ## Prandtl-Meyer expansion
 Expanding flow around a convex corner at hypersonic speeds and high-termperatures is explored and Prandtl-Meyer angles for the same have been evaluated.
 This is obtained by seeking solutions numerically to the governing ODE for PM-angles and the equation of state.
 Trends are matched with plots in Vincenti and Kruger and there is a significant match.
 TODO-pics and charts
 ## Area-Mach relations for a deLaval Nozzle
 Dissociating air flow through a de-Laval nozzle is implemented using this solver and the results are compared using the "rocket" problem of NASA CEA.
-A Cantera implentation in Julia will soon be added to see how the solver compares and performs.
+A Cantera implentation in Julia will soon be added to see how the solver compares and performs. \
+TODO\
-TODO-add plots of Cantera vs. this solver.
+1. add plots of Cantera vs. this solver.
+2. add usage examples